ctkjose/v-book/src/en/modules.md

 The name of a module is unique else the compiler will not know which module a name references.
 When a module has the same name as another module we can use **aliases** to assign a unique name to one of the modules.

-For example I have two modules named "validations" that I need to use in my project.
+For example we have two modules named "validations" that we need to use in a project.
 One is found at "/src/utilities/validations" and the other is at "/src/google/validations".
-If I try to import both doing something like this:
+If we try to import both doing something like this:

 ```v
 import utilities.validations